There is no question that goldfish have the ability to live for a very long time.

 Overfeeding causes a host of problems, from throwing off the biological balance of the tank to terminal conditions such as dropsy.

 3. Not cycling the aquarium first

 All aquariums are closed environments.
-They need filtration, and that filtration has to have a colony of beneficial bacteria built up over time in order to work.
+They need filtration, and that filtration has to have a colony of beneficial bacteria built up over time to work.

 That’s why we need the cycling process – to give us that good bacteria.

-Not cycling the tank is a huge mistake that causes goldies to die from the totally imbalanced water parameters that result from a lack of “good bugs.”
+Not cycling the tank can be a huge mistake that causes goldies to die from the totally imbalanced water parameters that result from a lack of “good bugs.”

 Contrary to popular belief:

-You can’t just walk home from the pet store with a NEW fish and put it in a NEW tank that doesn’t have a good bacteria colony and sit back, thinking everything will be fine.
+You can’t just walk home from the pet store with a NEW fish and put it in a NEW tank that doesn’t have a good bacteria colony or any live plants and sit back, thinking everything will be fine.

 This one is something most people never think of.